 The offer is shaped around the needs of the workforce alongside relevant regional, employer and curriculum requirements.
-Additionally, we have utilised the expertise of employers, professional bodies, T Level panels and others that we work with including our key partners: Association of Colleges, Association of School and College Leaders, Cognition, FutureLearn, AlphaPlus, Further Education Associates and Oxford Saïd Business School, University of Oxford.
+Additionally, we utilise the expertise of employers, professional bodies, T Level panels and others that we work with, including some our key partners, for example, Association of Colleges, Association of School and College Leaders, FutureLearn and AlphaPlus.

-To access the TLPD offer, or to view previous resources, please create your profile on the T Level Professional Development Platform.
+To access the TLPD offer, or to view previous resources, you will need to create a profile or log in to the T Level Professional Development Platform (PDP).

 For the purpose of data protection legislation, the Department for Education (DfE) is the data controller for the personal data processed as part of the T Level Professional Development Offer.
 Please read the privacy notice for more information.